 You want to make sure that…

-Your Chausie does become sick or injured in the future, you won’t be on the “hook” for 100% of her or her medical bills and instead of wondering how much everything is going to cost, you can focus on providing your pet with the “best” possible care available.
+If your Chausie does become sick or injured in the future, you won’t be on the “hook” for 100% of her or her medical bills.
+Instead of wondering how much everything will cost, you can focus on providing your pet with the “best” possible care available.

-For more information about who we feel currently offers the “best” pet insurance policies in the industry, be sure to check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies, check out our Best Pet Insurance Companies article.

 Can I own a F1 chausie cat in nyc?